 Cloud Video Surveillance Report

-Dean Drako, President and CEO, Eagle Eye Networks
+Report by Dean Drako, CEO of Eagle Eye Networks

 Eagle Eye Networks’ 1st annual Video Surveillance survey report compiles multiple independent, blind/anonymous surveys regarding on business use of surveillance systems, including cloud video surveillance.

 Information Technology (IT) and Video Surveillance professionals and management responded to multiple surveys executed over the time period from late 2013 through April 2014.
 The survey questions were run by an outside firm and the number of participants ranged from 250 to 500 respondents.
 By analyzing this comprehensive feedback, we can better understand key trends for this business and technology area.